cursey/kanan/README.md

 `python kanan.py -p<id>` where `id` is the process id you want to attach to.
 * You can use kanan to load dll's into mabi by modifying `DllLoader.js`.
 More details on what to do are located at the top of that file.
+* You can use kanan's data folder as if it was mabi's data folder for file based mods.
+Read `UseDataFolder.js` for more detail.
+Essentially this feature redirects mabi's data folder, to the data folder `kanan.py` is in allowing you to fully mod mabi without touching its folder.
 * Simple scripts can be automatically coalesced to cut down on memory usage.

 ## Known issues